bubroz/clipscribe/docs/CLI_REFERENCE.md

 # ClipScribe CLI Reference

-*Last Updated: July 25, 2025 - v2.20.4 with Critical Bug Fixes & Quality Control*
+*Last Updated: July 30, 2025 - v2.20.1 with multi-video command fixes*

 Complete reference for all ClipScribe commands and options.